December 3, 2016

 Forrest Tucker and Allison Hayes together at last!
 A stale tale of murder, a conniving lawyer and an expressionless boy in one sleepy location, Puerto Rico.
 The United Artists film is, literally, a real sleeper with opening music by Paul Sawtell and Bert Shefter that has all the sentimentalism deserving of this movie.
 Jackie Wayne plays the young errand boy looking out for Tucker who is in hiding for an assumed murder.
 Judging by the dark makeup, Wayne is supposed to be a native "San Juanian."
 He seems to worship Tucker and he likes their “just guys” arrangement.
 No icky women around.
 Tucker frequently scolds him for not doing what he is told, however.

 Nightclub singer and icky woman, Hayes, has a past with Tucker and Wayne thinks she is the reason for Tucker’s trouble.
 Upon her arrival, she and Wayne spot each other but he does not acknowledge her at first.
 His lie about Tucker’s whereabouts is not convincing.
 Hayes is soon addressed by another familiar face, corrupt lawyer, Gerald Milton, the San Juan Shyster.
 The burly actor with his clear, commanding voice never uses contractions when speaking.
 It reminds me of one who commands people to do their bidding.
 A delivery that is two-thirds sultan and one-third Tonto.
 Even though Hayes says she is back to perform at her former gig, he suspects she is in town to find Tucker.
-Their cat and mouse conversation reveals more about Milton than the location of Tucker.
+Their cat-and-mouse conversation reveals more about Milton than the location of Tucker.

 Milton comes to Tucker’s legitimate aid, however, keeping his hiding place secret from the adhesive-mustached Richard Verney, a business partner of the man murdered.
 With a tempting offer to represent him legally, Milton gets Verney to spill his guts about who actually committed the murder.
 All the while being secretly recorded by Milton.
 In retrospect, Tucker decked Verney’s partner during insults and feared his fall to the floor accidentally killed him.
 Tucker fled.
 Watching from another room, Verney finished off his partner to inherit the Acme insurance policy (no kidding) against his death.
 He is killed with a most gentle, choreographed head pounding against the floor which actually looked like he was trying to wake him.
 Wake up, little buddy!
 Clearly irritated with most anyone, Verney delivers his lines with a tight-lipped, disgruntled delivery of his best bad guy impression.
 His tenor voice sounds amateurish as many of his lines trail off to a whining end.